jiangyu945/S2CA-Net/README.md

 > *Corresponding Author: Lifang Zhou

 manuscript link:
--
+- To be supplemented ...

+**Description**
 This repo contains the implementation of 3D segmentation of BraTS 2019, BraTS 2020 with the proposed *Shape-Scale Co-Awareness Network*.

+**Citation**
-**If you use our code, please cite the paper:**
+If you use our code, please cite the paper:
 > @ARTICLE{98521166,
   author={Zhou, Lifang and Jiang, Yu and Li, Weisheng and Hu, Jun and Zheng, Shenghai},
   journal={},